 Decisively, Pakistan Economic Survey 2019–20 revealed that in the year 2020, Pakistan increased its installed electricity generation capacity up to 37,402 MW.
 However, only an estimated 73.91% of Pakistan’s population has access to electricity, whereas around 50 million people still lack access to grid electricity, according to the World Bank 2019 report.

 The World Bank’s Projects: PACE and SHIFT

-Yet, to overcome such issues, the World Bank’s Board of Executive Directors in June 2021 approved a total of $800 million in funding for two projects in Pakistan, namely the Pakistan Program for Affordable and Clean Energy (PACE) and Securing Human Investments to Foster Transformation (SHIFT).
-To get the best solutions, Pakistanis need to understand what renewable energy is, what the potential is, what the challenges are, and what is the best way forward for implementation – for local, and international projects.
+To overcome such issues, the World Bank’s Board of Executive Directors in June 2021 approved a total of $800 million in funding for two projects in Pakistan, namely the Pakistan Program for Affordable and Clean Energy (PACE) and Securing Human Investments to Foster Transformation (SHIFT).
+To get the best solution to the energy crisis, Pakistanis need to understand what renewable energy is, what the potential is, what the challenges are, and what the best way forward for implementation is for local and international projects.

-The first project worth $400 million will help Pakistan’s transition to low carbon energy and introduce powerful reforms in the energy sector including subsidies for consumers.
+Worth $400 million, PACE will help Pakistan’s transition to low-carbon energy and introduce powerful reforms in the energy sector including subsidies for consumers.
 In this regard, Rikard Liden, task team leader for the PACE program stated, “Decarbonizing the energy mix will reduce the dependence on fossil fuel imports and vulnerability to price fluctuations because of movement in exchange rates.
 PACE prioritizes action on such reforms, which must be sustained to address circular debt and set the power sector on a sustainable path.”

-On the other hand, the second project SHIFT, which is worth another $400 million, intends to improve health and educational services while bringing the federal and provincial authorities on board.
+On the other hand, SHIFT, which is worth another $400 million, intends to improve health and educational services while bringing the federal and provincial authorities on board.
 Altogether, these two initiatives by Pakistan in collaboration with the World Bank aim to empower the power sector.

 Dispelling the Illusion